Rhode Island Traffic Ticket Lawyer

 Whether a traffic offense is minor or major, you want to fight it.
 Here are four good reasons why that’s the case.

-2. Avoid a License Suspension.
-Many traffic offenses can result in a license suspension in Rhode Island.
-Even if you may not be looking at a license suspension on this Summons, if you continue to accumulate traffic offenses, you could be facing a license suspension in the future.
+2. Avoid a License Suspension: Many traffic offenses can result in a license suspension in Rhode Island.
+Even if you may not be looking at a license suspension on the Summons in question, if you continue to accumulate traffic offenses, you could be facing a license suspension in the future.

 What are some Common Traffic Violations in Rhode Island?